jsenv/core/docs/execution/execution.md

 It is a function that will launch a browser or a node.js process to execute a file inside it.
 It dynamically transforms file source to make it executable on the platform.

+This feature is provided by `@jsenv/core` which exports a function called `execute`.<br />

+This documentation explains how to use `execute` inside a project.

 ## How to use

-Let's setup a basic project and see how we could execute file inside it afterwards.
+Using a basic project setup we'll see how to use `execute` to create script capable to execute file inside chromium or node.js.

 ### Basic project setup